-How To Make Friends In A New City / After University
+How To Make Friends As An Adult / In A New City / After University

-Like with How To Make Friends In College or University, the ideas here aren't totally new.
-They're more of a little supplement to the more general principles in articles like How To Make Friends And Get A Social Life and How To Meet People.
-So this article will assume you know my basic thoughts on making friends; that it's about taking the initiative to put yourself in situations where you can meet new people, and then that you actively try to make plans with, and develop a relationship with, the ones you get along with.
+The ideas here are a supplement to the general principles in articles like How To Make Friends And Get A Social Life and Places To Meet People.
+This article will assume you know my basic thoughts on building a social circle - more or less that you need to take the initiative to meet potential friends, then actively try to hang out with them outside the context you met them in.

-If you're also married, either literally or you're in a serious long-term relationship where you may as well be hitched, and you've just moved or finished up school, you may want to combine the advice in this piece with the info in the following article:
+If you're also married, either literally or you're in a serious long-term relationship where you may as well be hitched, you may want to combine the advice in this piece with the info here:

-Realize people will understand your trying to make friends in a new city
+Realize people will understand if you're trying to make friends when you're an adult, a recent graduate, or you've just moved somewhere

-In general you shouldn't feel ashamed of wanting to make friends, but I know some people are self-conscious about it anyways, and feel like they're some needy wretch who's bothering all the people who already have social circles.
-If you're new in town people will think it's normal and understandable if you're out there trying to meet some new friends.
-It's what anyone would do.
-They know you're starting from scratch because you just moved somewhere new, not because you're flawed and unlovable.
-They won't look at your pitifully if you try to strike up a conversation with them or invite them to hang out.
-In fact, they may respect your gumption for trying to meet them.
+In general you shouldn't feel ashamed of wanting to make friends, but I know some people are self-conscious about it, and feel like they're some needy wretch who's bothering everyone who already has their social circle.
+People get that someone may need to freshen up their social life.
+They realize that adults can fall out of touch with their current group little by little.
+Of course, they think it's normal that you'd want to get a social life going if you just moved to the area and don't know anyone.
+No one will hold it against you or look at you with pity if you try to strike up a conversation with them or invite them to hang out.
+In fact, they may respect your gumption for putting yourself out there.